 One with all sixteen layers of orange lipstick lathered on her flaky lips; those lips that gave unsolicited but inescapable wet kisses.
 Her determined approach was even more suffocating than the musty air that filled her home.
 Her mussy red perm, forever attempting to emulate Lucille Ball framed dithery, vacant eyes.
 The garment of choice?
 One of those hideous, quilted night-robes with frills, worn at any time of day.
 Oh, Alma*.

 Thankfully there’s May* with her head more screwed on.
 Her TV volume is set to eighty-five and those silly hearing aids that she “definitely doesn’t need” are stuffed away in a drawer.
 She speaks her every thought – loudly – and insists I must eat the whole Sara Lee apple pie she bought before the carton of custard she won in the RSL raffle goes off.
 When I oblige, she’ll place it all immediately in the microwave and I’ll eat cold soggy pie, submerged in a sea of curdled, eggy milk.
-Out of politeness, of course, and because I know it comes from love.
+Out of politeness, of course, and because I know it comes from love, the challenges of the millennial housing crisis subtly underscore our unique intergenerational dynamics.

 When I think of a granny flat collection, I don’t see the granny at all.
 Instead, I see independence.
 Uninterrupted solace in my own little studio.
 I needn’t hide my mug collection there, or prohibit the use of my food containers as a household commodity just to ensure I don’t find one in the fridge, harbouring a mould colony growing off the back of a three-week-old salmon fillet.